 Vacuum seal the brisket.
 Make sure the seal is really good; I usually will use the vacuum and seal setting, then press seal again.
 We’ll be cooking this brisket for a loooong time, so we want to be extra careful!

-Cook for 48 hours.
-When doing a super long cook like this, there are some extra precautions we want to take.
+Sous vide corned beef for 24 hours at 170 degrees F. When doing a super long cook like this, there are some extra precautions we want to take.
 Here are my long cook tips:

-- Place a ceramic plate or bowl on top of the brisket to ensure it stays submerged.
+- Use sous vide magnets to hold the bag in place or place a ceramic plate or bowl on top of the brisket to ensure it stays submerged.

 - After you’ve added the meat, make sure the water level is as close to the maximum water line on your immersion circulator as possible.
 We’re expecting evaporation, so this gives you more wiggle room.